 SBA business loans (loans backed by the US Small Business Administration) come with really strict rules for loan providers and borrowers.
 That means that the SBA loan process often can take longer than you’d expect.

-Keep in mind, there are tons of types of SBA financing, each with its own rules and process.
+Keep in mind that there are tons of types of SBA financing, each with its own rules and processes.
 Let’s discuss the more common ones.

 SBA loan turnaround times

 |SBA 7(a) loan||5 days|